Study in Sweden from Bangladesh with Scholarship

 Bachelor’s/ undergraduate studies:

-• SSC/HSC with a minimum GPA of 4 or O-Level/ A – Level or Equivalent.
+- SSC and HSC with a minimum GPA of 4 or O-Level and A – Level or Equivalent.

-• IELTS Band Score 6.5 with no band less than 5.5.
-PTE Academic Test and TOEFL are also acceptable.
+- IELTS Band Score 6.5 with no band less than 5.5.
+PTE Academic minimum overall score 62 and TOEFL (minimum score of 90) are also acceptable.

 N.B.
 O-Level/ A-Level students will not be required to submit any other English proficiency test.